n0mer/gradle-git-properties/README.md

 }
 ```

+A git.properties file will be generated when building Java-based projects (the plugin will configure any existing `classes` task to depend on `generateGitProperties` task - which is responsible for generated git.properties file).
+For non-Java projects, `generateGitProperties` task must be executed explicitly to generate git.properties file.
+The git repository for the project will be used.

-This is enough to see git details via `info` endpoint of [spring-boot-actuator](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready).
+Spring Boot specific info: This is enough to see git details via `info` endpoint of [spring-boot-actuator](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready).

 If needed - override location of `git.properties` file like this: